A Rice Recipe with Cold Cucumber, Chive and Lime

 - 1 tsp fresh lime juice

-- Combine the rice, sesame oil, water and 1/4 teaspoon of the salt in a small sauce pan that has a tight-fitting lid.
+- Combine the rice, sesame oil, water and ¼ teaspoon of the salt in a small sauce pan that has a tight-fitting lid.
 Heat uncovered over high heat until it reaches a boil.
 Cover and reduce heat to low.
-Cook covered and without peeking for 18-20 minutes, until rice is soft and there are small circular holes tunneling down amongst the grains (a bit like this image from The Talking Kitchen).
+Cook covered and without peeking for 18-20 minutes, until rice is soft and there are small circular holes tunneling down among the grains.

 - Meanwhile, toast the sesame seeds by jingling the seeds into a small dry sauce pan.
 Heat over medium heat until they have a bit of a Florida tan all over, about 5 minutes, shaking pan occasionally.
 Remove from heat and transfer to a small mixing bowl.